k3s-io/k3s/README.md

 Contributing
 ------------

-Please check out our [contributing guide](CONTRIBUTING.md) if you're interesting in contributing to k3s.
+Please check out our [contributing guide](CONTRIBUTING.md) if you're interested in contributing to K3s.

 Security
 --------

-Security issues in k3s can be reported by sending an email to [security@rancher.com](mailto:security@rancher.com).
+Security issues in K3s can be reported by sending an email to [security@k3s.io](mailto:security@k3s.io).
 Please do not file issues about security issues.